Virtual Staging vs Real Staging: The Pros & Cons

 It gives you a plethora of design options and lets you stage and edit virtually any part of the house, which is not the case with traditional home staging.
 The virtual staging vs real staging debate is endless, and the fact of the matter is that there’s not a one size fits all solution.
 Gauge the property, write down some concept ideas, and choose which staging option would be the best fit.
 Some properties will require real staging, while others may benefit from digital staging instead.

 Virtual Staging.
-Reception 3D visualization by PIXREADY
+Reception 3D Visualization by PIXREADY

 How to Do Virtual Staging?